 At the age of 25, he had never been to a dentist.
-Emanuel wanted to improve his teeth, but the cost of a dentist was something he’d never been able to afford.
+Emmanuel wanted to improve his teeth, but the cost of a dentist was something he’d never been able to afford.

 Bethany remembered what a big difference improving her teeth had made in her confidence and well-being.
-She knew it would for Emanuel too, so she helped him find a trusted dentist.
+She knew it would for Emmanuel too, so she helped him find a trusted dentist.

-Dr. Arlene at Divinegrace Dental Clinic in Arusha helped Emanuel get his smile back.
+Dr. Arlene at Divinegrace Dental Clinic in Arusha helped Emmanuel get his smile back.
 He needed a root canal, two crowns, and six veneers.

-Today, Emanuel can’t stop smiling and no longer covers up his teeth.
+Today, Emmanuel can’t stop smiling and no longer covers up his teeth.
 His confidence has improved and his smile now lights up an entire room.

 But that’s not the end of the story.